Details of my 19 published books are here.

-I began writing at the age of 19 as a regional journalist in the Midlands and, over 40+ years, have written for newspapers, magazines, radio and television as well as blogging both for myself and for The Huffington Post.
+I began writing at the age of 19 as a regional journalist in the Midlands and, over 50+ years, have written for newspapers, magazines, radio and television as well as blogging both for myself, ghost-writing other blogs and for The Huffington Post.
 You can read my article Happy to be a Heretic here.

 In the 1980s I was breakfast news writer and newsreader at two independent local radio stations and then a BBC Breakfast Presenter for BBC Radio WM.